We may receive compensation when you click on links to products from our partners.

 2. Resume Writers

-I’m not saying that you should not use a resume writer.
-Professional resume writers can be extremely helpful and many times make the difference between a great resume and a piece of, well you get the point.
-If you decide to get help in writing your resume, make sure that they know all about you.
-Spend time talking with them so that they get a good understanding of your experience and the type of job you want to get.
-Just sending your information to someone who you expect will produce the perfect resume is a big mistake.
-Engage and own the process.
+I’m not saying that you shouldn’t use a resume writer.
+Professional resume writers can be extremely helpful and many times they can make the difference between a great resume and a piece of, well you get the point.
+If you decide to get help in writing

 3. Not Focused